 Consumers looking for good all-around rewards won't do much better than the Barclays Arrival® Premier World Elite Mastercard®.
 While other alternatives provide excellent rewards for certain types of purchases like travel and dining, they often offer mediocre rewards for all other spending.
 Few travel cards can match the 2% rewards rate on all purchases that the Barclays Arrival® Premier World Elite Mastercard® provides.

 Bottom Line: The Barclays Arrival® Premier World Elite Mastercard® is worth getting if you spend enough each year to qualify for one or both of the yearly loyalty bonuses.
-However, if you don't plan to make at least $15,000 in purchases, we would recommend instead the Chase Sapphire Preferred® Card or a cash back card with no annual fee like the Citi® Double Cash Card.
+However, if you don't plan to make at least $15,000 in purchases, we would recommend instead the Chase Sapphire Preferred® Card or a cash back card without an annual fee like the Citi® Double Cash Card – 18 month BT offer.

 Benefits and Features

 The Barclays Arrival® Premier World Elite Mastercard® rewards cardholders with miles for using their card to make purchases–earning 2 miles per dollar spent.
 While this card does not have an introductory spending bonus, it does let users earn loyalty bonuses when they meet the spending requirements.
 Each cardmembership year, making $15,000 in purchases earns 15,000 loyalty miles; if you spend an additional $10,000 you can get an additional 10,000 miles, for a combined 25,000 possible loyalty miles.